 On top of that, depending on your knowledge level and the complexity of your site, you may need to hire an experienced webmaster to set it up.

 All in all, it’s well worth the investment.
 HTTPS will continue to be more prevalent in the coming years, and will most likely become the standard in due time.

 Affordable SEO Tip #10: Focus on the right keywords

-Now you know what to do to be successful with voice search in 2018.
+Now you know what to do to be successful with voice search.
 But which keywords should you focus on first?

 My recommendation: Start with the keywords with the most potential to rank at Position 0.

 - Keywords already ranking on the first page of Google, or

 - If none are on the first page, the highest ranking keywords